-CentOS releases are far less frequent than Ubuntu and more sporadic than Debian.
-The last four major releases were 2014, 2011, 2007 and 2005, so there isn’t a pattern to them.
+The last five major releases were 2019, 2014, 2011, 2007 and 2005, so there isn’t a pattern to them beyond every 2-5 years.
 There are, however, more frequent minor version releases.

 All major versions since CentOS 5 receive maintenance updates for 10 years and full updates for (about) six years.
 These updates follow the Red Hat Enterprise Linux support life cycle.

 Only truly stable versions of CentOS are released, which is partly why they sometimes take so long – some versions require more testing than others to get to a stable state.
-The years between releases ensure plenty of time for thorough testing, and any security fixes are backported into older versions of CentOS for any vulnerabilities discovered when building the new version.
+The years between releases ensure plenty of time for thorough testing.
+Plus any security fixes are backported into older versions of CentOS for any vulnerabilities discovered when building the new version.
 This makes CentOS another good choice for enterprises.

 With a 16.8% market share, the CentOS user base is smaller than Ubuntu’s.
 And as it’s aimed at enterprises, there’s less scope for entry-level users to pick it up.
-There are existing and active community forums, but these are not officially run and exist separately.
+There are existing and active community forums, but these are not official and exist separately.
 It’s therefore more difficult to find online tutorials and support.

-Debian vs Ubuntu vs CentOS
+CentOS vs Debian vs Ubuntu